8 U.S. Code § 1326 makes it a crime to enter, re-enter or attempt to re-enter the United States if you have:

 If you or someone you know has been arrested for entering or re-entering the U.S. without authorization, we invite you to contact us for a free consultation.

-Our Los Angeles, CA immigration attorneys have successfully defended many people accused of the same crime.
+Our California immigration attorneys have successfully defended many people accused of the same crime.
 We know that not all deportation orders are valid.

 Call us at (855) 396-0370 or fill out the form on this page to discuss your case with a knowledgeable lawyer who will fight to protect your freedom.